Renowned jazz pianist Ramsey Lewis has died, age 87

 Lewis also spent time working on behalf of charities that brought music to young people.

+“Ramsey’s passion for music was truly fueled by the love and dedication of his fans across the globe,” his wife, Janet Lewis, said in a Facebook post.
+“He loved touring and meeting music lovers from so many cultures and walks of life.
+It was our family’s great pleasure to share Ramsey in this special way with all those who admired his God-given talents.”

-“The last year of his life he was working on his memoirs,” said Steele, whose Tampa, Florida-based Steele Management has represented Lewis since 2011.
-“It’s finished and scheduled to come out next year.”
+Brett Steele, whose Tampa, Florida-based Steele Management represented Lewis since 2011, said Lewis spent the last year of his life working on his memoirs which are completed and scheduled to be published next year.

-In addition to his son, Lewis also is survived by his wife, Janet; daughters Denise Jeffries and Dawn Allain; two other sons Kendall Kelly Lewis and Frayne Lewis; and a number of grandchildren and great-grandchildren.
+In addition to his wife and son, Lewis also is survived by daughters Denise Jeffries and Dawn Allain; two other sons Kendall Kelly Lewis and Frayne Lewis; and a number of grandchildren and great-grandchildren.

 Former Associated Press writer Caryn Rousseau was the primary contributor to this report.
 AP writer Corey Williams contributed from Detroit.